 Yes.
 All spiders use venom to take down their prey.
 But all spiders are not able to bite humans.
 And spiders that are able to bite don’t necessarily have a potent enough venom for you to be concerned about it.

 What to Do About Spiders

 The best way to reduce spiders and protect your family from spider bites is to invest in a residential pest control plan.
 If you need assistance with this, reach out to Innovative Pest Control.
-We provide industry-leading pest control service in Tyler Texas and the surrounding area.
+We provide industry-leading pest control service throughout the surrounding areas of Texas.